The marketplace where new means new, but used means…well, many other things!

 Let’s talk about the items which you can sell through Amazon Renewed:

-Are there specific items which I can sell through Amazon refurbished?
+Are there specific items that I can sell through Amazon refurbished?

 Yes, according to the Amazon Renewed policy, the following categories are just some of the items you are allowed to sell through this program as certified refurbished products: